JuanP-VT/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors

-1- This is my first project working with basic javascript.

-2- It is a simple Rock- Paper Scissors games , the first one to win 5 gets the match.

-//* 3- This is the first version, it is played through the console.

-*Updated *
-Now the game is played with clicks , added more dynamism with js and DOM methods.
+# Rock Paper Scissors Game

+## What is this ?

+This project is part of my **Curriculum Series**, the objective is to have a repository to prove my skills as a web developer.

+My first encounter with javascript, here I created a simple rock-paper-scissor game vs the PC after I learned the basics of the language, conditionals statements, functions,loops etc.
+Later on I revisited this project and added DOM methods to play the game outside the console.

+The focus of this small app game is to get practice and understand how to logically put code together.

+## Objective

+- Get practice with my new javascript knowledge
+- Get practice with DOM methods
+- Try to create readable/understandable code